Water Dynamics within Water Fed Pole systems

 So just how much pressure do you need to clean windows? (water fed image)

-What is clear is that the higher you work the more pressure in your system must be increased this can be achieved by adjusting the speed of the pump ( a controller will do this automatically) or opening a tap further.
+What is clear is that the higher you work the more pressure required this can be achieved by adjusting the speed of the pump ( a controller will do this automatically) or opening a tap further.

 Now the good news

 A very efficient way to achieve this is with an electronic flow controller.
-The control is a very versatile flexible piece of kit and is engineered to operate with a very wide range of systems, hose, pumps jets and poles.
-Once the control is calibrated to the system it will manage it knows the minimum and maximum working pressure of the system.
-As the pole is extended and higher pressure is required the controller auto adjusts the pump speed to ensure sufficient pressure to maintain the flow.
+The control is a very versatile and is engineered to operate with a very wide range of systems, hose, pumps jets and poles.
+Once the control is calibrated to the system it monitors pump current draw.
+As the pole is extended and higher pressure is required the controller auto adjusts the pump speed to ensure sufficient pressure to maintain the flow selected.

 In Effect then the controller is doing all the work in maintaining the desired flow and correct pressure to maintain it.
 Leaving you to get on and Earn.